Pronunciation: PRE nay tal VYE ta mins

 Swallow the regular tablet or capsule whole.
 Do not break, chew, crush, or open it.

-Avoid taking any other multivitamin product within 2 hours before or after you take your prenatal multivitamins.
+Avoid taking any other multivitamin product within 2 hours before or after you take prenatal multivitamins.
 Taking similar vitamin products together at the same time can result in a vitamin overdose or serious side effects.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.